Dairy Industry in Kyrgyzstan: An In-Depth Analysis

 Dairy Cattle and Production Statistics

-In 2023, Kyrgyzstan had approximately 1.2 million dairy cattle, producing around 1.5 million metric tons of milk.
-The milk processing volume was approximately 600,000 metric tons.
+In 2023, Kyrgyzstan had approximately 1.2 million dairy cattle, which produced around 1.5 million metric tons of milk.
+The country's milk processing capacity was substantial, with about 600,000 metric tons processed annually.
+Cheese production reached an estimated 8,500 metric tons, while milk powder and whey production were around 3,000 metric tons.

 Significant Dairy Enterprises

-Key dairy plants include Ak-Sut, Bishkek-Sut, Kant Agribusiness, and the Kyrgyz Meat and Dairy Plant.
-Notable dairy farms are the Chui Valley Dairy Farm, Balykchy Dairy Farm, Issyk-Kul Dairy Cooperative, and Aravan Dairy Farm.
+Key players in the Kyrgyz dairy industry include major processing plants such as Ak-Sut, Bishkek-Sut, Kant Agribusiness, and the Kyrgyz Meat and Dairy Plant.
+Prominent dairy farms such as Chui Valley Dairy Farm, Balykchy Dairy Farm, Issyk-Kul Dairy Cooperative, and Aravan Dairy Farm also contribute significantly to the sector.

 Trade: Export and Import Data